henriquetorquato/henriquetorquato.github.io/all_collections/_posts/2025-05-04-hack-the-box-machine-nocturnal.md

 <tun0 ip> - - [05/May/2025 xx:xx:xx] "GET /shell.php HTTP/1.1" 200 -
 ```

-And refreshing the page, we can also see the file available on the root directory.
+And refreshing the page, I can also see the file available on the root directory.

 ## Lateral movement